-The dictionary has developed to help clarify the meaning of terms used in Throughput Accounting and the Theory of Constraints.
+The Throughput Accounting Dictionary was developed to help clarify the meaning of terms used in Throughput Accounting and the Theory of Constraints.
 One of the original versions was also contributed to TOCICO in order to help build a dictionary for the TOC community and the official version is available there.
-Today the dictionary continues to develop and contributions are welcomed.
+Today the dictionary continues to develop.
+Contributions are welcomed.

 |A – PLANT||A production environment that begins with a relatively large number of raw materials that pass through a succession of converging operations which create subassemblies and assemblies, and, finally, a relatively small number of end items.
 The logical network of material flow resembles the letter A in that it is wide at the bottom (many raw materials), and converges at the top (few end products).
 Examples include the manufacture of desks, cell phones, and kitchen cabinets.|

 |ACTIVITY||A series of related tasks undertaken as part of an objective.|

 |ACTIVITY BASED COSTING (ABC)||A method of costing in which activities are the primary cost drivers.
 By totaling costs in cost pools and then allocating from the cost pools to products and services via cost drivers, product and services are identified for their profitability.
 It is the most accurate way of allocating costs.|

 |ADMINISTRATION COSTS||Administrative costs include salaries and wages of the administrative personnel and contribution paid for their upkeep.
 They include, amongst others, office rental, directors remuneration, debtors/creditors clerks, the buying function, stationery, audit fees, bank charges, settlement discounts, communication costs, all insurance and total costs of motor vehicles used by the above-mentioned functions.|